filips123/PWAsForFirefox/docs/docs/help/faq.md

 is enabled or [display the address bar](../user-guide/browser.md#changing-the-address-bar) is set to always in the app browser settings.
 Disabling those options might fix your issue.

 If the relevant settings are disabled but the app browser still appears like a normal Firefox, this has been caused by missing patches.
-You can temporarily enable [always patch runtime and profile](../user-guide/extension.md#always-patch-runtime-and-profile) in the extension settings and launch any web app to force apply patches.
-You may need to do this for each profile.
+You can run [patch profiles and runtime](../user-guide/extension.md#patch-profiles-and-runtime) from the extension settings to re-apply them.

 ### Why doesn't the extension find the native connector on Linux?